NazeemNato/footybit-server/readme.md

 ## What it does

 In this project, you will be able to create your own football club and manage it.
-You can also play against other football clubs(bot).
+You can also play against other football clubs(currently bot).
 Everything is based on blockchain technology (payments, transactions, and so on).

 ## How we built it